Sprinter05/ytdlp-handler/README.md

 # YT-DLP Handler
-A frontend for yt-dlp created by Sprinter05 with a Linux/MacOS version created by [tulip-sudo](https://github.com/tulip-sudo).
+A frontend for yt-dlp created by [Sprinter05](https://github.com/Sprinter05) with a Linux/MacOS version created by [tulip-sudo](https://github.com/tulip-sudo).
 # Installation
 ## Dependencies
 ### Windows
-Download [FFMPEG](https://ffmpeg.org/download.html) and [yt-dlp](https://github.com/yt-dlp/yt-dlp/#installation) and install them to a location within your PATH.
+Download [FFMPEG](https://ffmpeg.org/download.html) and [yt-dlp](https://github.com/yt-dlp/yt-dlp/#installation) and place the .exe files to a location within your PATH.
 ### Linux
 #### Rolling Release Distributions
 Download both FFMPEG and yt-dlp from your package manager.